-Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Upon demand
+Credit hours Lecture contact hours Lab contact hours Typically offered

 THE 111 Theater in Education

 Educational Theater teaches students how to prepare a program that deals with a social or historical issue and then to take the program into area schools for presentation.
 Sometimes the students will use a written script by a professional author and sometimes they create their own.